Milana435/pxt-arcade/docs/advanced-stream.md

 ---

-* name: Farm Heist (Pt 1)
-* description: Steal from the rich and give to the poor!
-Join Vivian, Joey, Daryl, and Shannon as they start an interactive story about some animals stealing from the evil Prince John.
-We utilize the storytelling and character animation extensions to tell our story!
-* youTubeId: VT1v4z4I_uk
-* youTubePlaylistId: PLMMBk9hE-SeoHWvTpdezyL9JfF0tocJUT
-* imageUrl: /static/advanced-stream/VT1v4z4I_uk.jpg

----

 * name: New story blocks!
 * description: Join Richard, Vivian, Shannon, and Joey as they build a game using the new blocks in the arcade-story extension!
 Check out this game where a friendly mouse helps folks out in their neighborhood.
 * youTubeId: GZ93Cmng14o